burningwave/reflection/README.md

 requires org.burningwave.reflection;
 ```
 ### Enabling the JVM driver
-By default the JVM Driver is disabled and to enable it you need to add the following to your pom:
+By default the JVM Driver is not imported by the Reflection library, so if you want to use it you just need to add the following to your pom:
 ```xml
 <dependency>
     <groupId>org.burningwave</groupId>